 Protecting Water Resources

-For the past four years, CACEI’s mission of preserving and protecting our community’s environment and natural beauty has taken the focus of working to prevent a surface coal mine from opening in the watershed of Canton Lake.
-The mine would destroy many tributaries of the West and Middle Branches of Copperas Creek that flow through the mine site.
-Additionally, the mine would discharge pollutants into these streams.
-We are concerned because the mine would discharge into the West Branch of Copperas Creek just over a mile north of Canton Lake.
+Beginning in 2005, CACEI’s mission of preserving and protecting our community’s environment and natural beauty took the focus of working to prevent a surface coal mine from opening in the watershed of Canton Lake.
+The mine would have destroyed many tributaries of the West and Middle Branches of Copperas Creek that flow through the mine site.
+Additionally, the mine would have discharged pollutants into these streams.
+We were concerned because the mine would have discharged into the West Branch of Copperas Creek just over a mile north of Canton Lake.
 Below the Lake, Copperas Creek flows on to the Illinois River.
-The North Canton Mine, LLC application acknowledges that increased levels of sulfate and sediment will flow to Canton Lake from the mine.
+The North Canton Mine, LLC application acknowledged that increased levels of sulfate and sediment would flow to Canton Lake from the mine.

-Citizen groups are applauding Illinois Attorney General Lisa Madigan recently for taking strong action to address the hundreds of repeated violations of clean water laws by the Industry Mine, McDonough County, IL.
+Citizen groups applaud Illinois Attorney General Lisa Madigan for taking strong action to address the hundreds of repeated violations of clean water laws by the Industry Mine, McDonough County, IL.
 The Attorney General lists pages of mine discharges exceeding permit levels for the pollutants iron, manganese, sulfates, pH and total suspended solids.
-The engineer for the proposed North Canton Mine is the same engineer that was overseeing the Industry Mine and now the Black Nugget Mine, LLC in McDonough County.
-This is a huge concern for us as the Canton Lake is just over a mile from the mine site.
+The engineer for the proposed North Canton Mine was the same engineer that was overseeing the Industry Mine and the Black Nugget Mine, LLC in McDonough County.
+This was a huge concern for us as the Canton Lake is just over a mile upstream from the mine site.

 Preserving the Environment Now and for the Future

-CACEI members want the best for the City of Canton and adjoining townships as the area moves forward into the future.
+CACEI wants the best for the City of Canton and adjoining townships as the area moves forward into the future.
 We want to protect the green space, areas for future growth of residential neighborhoods, Canton Lake neighborhoods, commercial areas, the city’s water resource, rural wells, farmland, the natural beauty of the area and the recreational activities provided by the lake.
-The organization is working for long-term protection of our environmental assets for us and future generations.
+The organization works for long-term protection of our environmental assets for us and future generations.